xdwong/xdwong.github.io/_pages/about.md

 Academic Honors and Awards
 -----
+* Finalist for the INFORMS TIMES 2022 Best Working Paper, 2022
 * Best paper for the POMS College of Operational Excellence Best Paper Competition, 2022
 * Finalist for the 2021 MSOM Service Management SIG award, 2021
 * Rutgers Research Council Award ($1,500), Rutgers University, 2020